JabobKrauskopf/OCITS/README.md

 ## Notes

 CloudSim Plus has features for networking.
 These features however are currently not suitable for use in a production simulation.
-Some examples for issues for this can be found in the following GitHub issues:
+Some examples for issues on this can be found in the following GitHub issues:
 - https://github.com/cloudsimplus/cloudsimplus/issues/455
 - https://github.com/cloudsimplus/cloudsimplus/issues/456
 - https://github.com/cloudsimplus/cloudsimplus/issues/457